Prepare for Your Visit

 - If you are unable to keep your scheduled appointment, please notify us so that we may use the time for other patients.

 - Please know the appointment time provided to you is not necessarily a confirmation of when you will see the doctor.
-The appointment time is the time we have asked that you be available so we can complete the following in order to prepare for your exam with the doctor: registration; any necessary x-rays to be taken; history reviewed; casts, braces, sutures, etc. evaluated and/or removed.
+The appointment time is the time we have asked that you be available so we can complete the following to prepare for your exam with the doctor: registration; any necessary x-rays to be taken; history reviewed; casts, braces, sutures, etc. evaluated and/or removed.